 The most convenient way to access Dragon Hill would be to drive to Uffington White Horse.
 As Dragon Hill sits below the horse, you can easily access the mound from there.

-As the area is jointly looked after by English Heritage and the National Trust, the site, roads and the walking paths are well maintained.
+As the area is jointly looked after by English Heritage and the National Trust, the site, roads, and walking paths are well maintained.
 There is adequate chargeable parking (free to National Trust & English Heritage members).

-Also, there is some blue badge parking located a little closer on Castle Hill.
+Also, there is some blue badge parking located a little closer to Castle Hill.
 There are also some facilities available, although there are no toilets.